BobliHH/simonGame/README.md

 You should end up with an effect like this:

 9. Use Google/Stackoverflow to figure out how you can use Javascript to play the sound for the button colour selected in step 1.

+Step 3 - Check Which Button is Pressed

+10. Use jQuery to detect when any of the buttons are clicked and trigger a handler function.

+11. Inside the handler, create a new variable called userChosenColour to store the id of the button that got clicked.

+--> So if the Green button was clicked, userChosenColour will equal its id which is "green".

+12. At the top of the game.js file, create a new empty array with the name userClickedPattern.

+13. Add the contents of the variable userChosenColour created in step 2 to the end of this new userClickedPattern

+At this stage, if you log the userClickedPattern you should be able to build up an array in the console by clicking on different buttons.